James-Montgomery/squidward/README.md

 ## Running the style tests

 I attempt to adhere to the [pep8](https://www.python.org/dev/peps/pep-0008/) style guide for the squidward project.
 To run the style tests cd to the root directory of the repository `squidward/` so that `/squidward` is a subdirectory.
-Use `pylint` to run all style tests for squidward.
+Use `pylint squidward` to run all style tests for squidward.

+Some of the naming conventions I've chosen intentionally do not adhere to pep8 in order to better resemble mathematical conventions.
+For example, identity matrices may be named `I` even though this does not adhere to snake case conventions.
+You can run `pylint --disable=invalid-name` if you would like to ignore the resulting pylint warnings.

 ## Deployment